Mastercard/oauth1-signer-python/.github/pull_request_template.md

 - [ ] The code in this PR is covered by unit tests

 #### Link to issue/feature request: <!-- link here -->

+#### Description
+A clear and concise description of what is this PR for and any additional info might be useful for reviewing it.